bhadrik/BinarySort/README.md

 4. Then run "BinarySort.exe" file using following command: "BinarySort.exe 10000 Data.txt" for windows & "./BinarySort 10000 Data.txt" for linux
 5. It will use Data.txt file as an input to the algorithm and sort thos data and will generate "Sorted Data.txt" file which is sorted output.

+# Visulizer
+Copy and past the *BinarySortVisulizer.**java*** file content to new java file in *https://algorithm-visualizer.org/scratch-paper/new*
+First Build and then play the algorithm :)

 # Working of an algorithm
 * This algorithm is based on binary value of the numbers.